 For now it was back in the car to continue the odyssey north.
 I stopped at Inkerman lookout south of Home Hill.
 This view north shows the mouth of the Burdekin River.

 I spent my final night at Townsville.
-After booking in at a hotel, I drove 10km north of town to Cape Pallarenda.
+After booking in at a hotel, I drove 10km north to Cape Pallarenda.
 The protected conservation park by the beach hosted a military hospital in the Second World War, receiving casualties from the New Guinea campaign.

 Magnetic Island gleams in the short distance across Cleveland Bay.
 The water looked tempting but stingers and the absence of a full wet suit kept me out.
 There were a few Indigenous kids in the water, but I wasn’t game.

 Cape Pallarenda has ruined bomb shelters and gun positions.
 The Japanese bombed Townsville in March and July 1942.
 Townsville was a garrison town home to 50,000 US and Australian troops and a launchpad for the Coral Sea campaign.
 This gun position reminds me of the original Star Trek Enterprise.
 For me it was time to boldly go home after a lovely week on the road.